Quezon National High School: Science, technology, engineering and mathematics (STEM) curriculum

-Special Program in Arts (SPA)
+Special program in arts (SPA)

-Special Program in the Arts is designed to cater to the needs of students who are talented in the arts.
-It is a program for students with potential talents in different fields of arts, namely, Music, Visual Arts, Theater Arts, Media Arts, Creative Writing and Dance.
-The Program offers a comprehensive secondary education centered in the arts, covering a range of art forms and disciplines.
+The special program in the arts is designed to cater to the needs of students who are talented in the arts.
+It is a program for students with potential talents in different fields of arts, namely, music, visual arts, theater arts, media arts, creative writing and dance.
+The program offers a comprehensive secondary education centered in the arts, covering a range of art forms and disciplines.
 Arts education is an integral component of a balanced educational program and also provides the background for post-secondary level work.

-Special Program in Journalism (SPJ)
+Special program in journalism (SPJ)

-Special Program in Journalism is developed to enrich the experiences, hone the journalistic skills and competencies of student-writers and to strengthen free and responsible journalism.
+The special program in journalism is developed to enrich the experiences, hone the journalistic skills and competencies of student-writers and to strengthen free and responsible journalism.
 It is designed to develop the learners’ skills in mass communication, print, online and broadcast media.
 Its main focus is primarily on writing as a process and as an art.

-Special Program for Sports (SPS)
+Special program for sports (SPS)

-The Special Program in Sports is in the line with efforts of the DepEd to institutionalize a program that will identify/discover students with potential sports talents and train them for higher levels of athletic competitions.
-The Special Program for Sports offers a four-year secondary curriculum patterned after that of a regular high school, with specialization in sports.
+The special program in sports is in the line with efforts of the Department of Education to institutionalize a program that will identify students with potential sports talents and train them for higher levels of athletic competitions.
+The special program for sports offers a four-year secondary curriculum patterned after that of a regular high school, with specialization in sports.

-Special Program in Foreign Languages - Korean (SPFL-K)
+Special program in foreign languages (SPFL)

 In selective schools, various languages may be offered as electives like in an SPFL program.
 Quezon National High School is one of the only a handful of schools in the country offering the Special Program in the Korean language.

-Senior High School
+Senior high school

-The new high school curriculum for students in grades 11 and 12 includes core classes and specialization classes based on student choice of specialization.
+The high school curriculum for students in grades 11 and 12 includes core classes and specialization classes based on student choice of specialization.
 Students may choose a specialization based on aptitude, interests, and school capacity.
-Classes or courses are divided into two: Core Curriculum Subjects and Track Subjects.
+Classes or courses are divided into two: core curriculum subjects and track subjects.

 There are eight learning areas under the core curriculum.
-These are Language, Humanities, Communication, Mathematics, Science, Social Science, Philosophy, and PE and Health.
-These will make up 15 core courses with the same contents and competencies but with allowed contextualization based on school's location despite specializations of tracks and strands.
+These are language, humanities, communication, mathematics, science, social science, philosophy, physical education, and health.
+These make up 15 core courses with the same contents and competencies but with allowed contextualization based on school's location despite specializations of tracks and strands.